TYPE DESIGN INFORMATION PAGE last updated on Sat May 19 09:10:01 EDT 2012

 [Carlos Segura]

 T-26 was founded in 1994 by the Cuban designer Carlos Segura, and is located in Chicago.
-It is one of the world's most prolific font producers, with over 1900 fonts made by about 200 designers.
+It was one of the world's most prolific font producers, with over 1900 fonts made by about 200 designers, but ran out of steam in the 21st century.

 List of font names and package numbers.